Digital-Identity-Labs/smee/README.md

 * `Smee.Transform` - processing and editing entity XML
 * `Smee.Publish` - Formatting and outputting metadata in various formats
 * `Smee.Stats` - Simple stats for entity streams
+* `Smee.Sigils` - An ~x sigil for XPaths optimized for use with SAML

 ## Extensions and Extras